mhanyc/codingmental/content/articles/using-vault-as-an-external-pillar-for-salt.md

     Failed to load ext_pillar vault: [Errno 111] Connection refused
 ```

-Interestingly, `saltutil.refresh_pillar` didn't explictly through an error, but it did result in an entry in the salt master log:
+Interestingly, `saltutil.refresh_pillar` didn't explicitly throw an error, but it did result in an entry in the salt master log:

 ```
 2017-05-18 04:51:21,824 [salt.pillar      ][CRITICAL][22506] Pillar render error: Failed to load ext_pillar vault: [Errno 111] Connection refused